It's the last day for these savings

 Identifying and Mitigating Risks

-Based on the analysis, Reliability Engineers identify potential risks and failure modes that could affect the product’s reliability.
+Based on the analysis, Engineers identify potential risks and failure modes that could affect the product’s reliability.
 They develop strategies to mitigate these risks, such as design modifications, material changes, or process improvements.

 Preventive Maintenance